KissKissBankBank/kitten/KARL_CHANGELOG.md

 ## [unreleased]

+Fix:
-- Update Lendo `Header` with new responsive classes on `header example`.
+- Update Lendo `Header` and `TabBar` with new responsive classes on page:
+  `header example`.
+- Update with new borderless Lendo logo.

 ## [23.11.4] - 2018-11-15